 Here are the top options depending on your needs:

-• Cotton: Breathable and soft, cotton is an excellent choice for maintaining comfort and preventing irritation, especially for sensitive postpartum skin.
+- Cotton: Breathable and soft, cotton is an excellent choice for comfort and irritation prevention, especially for sensitive postpartum skin.
 For a great choice.

-• Microfiber: Super absorbent and quick-drying, microfiber is perfect for new mothers experiencing heavier lochia, offering an added layer of security and comfort.
+- Microfiber: Super-absorbent and quick-drying, microfiber is perfect for new mothers experiencing heavier lochia, providing an added layer of security and comfort.

-• Bamboo: Eco-friendly and naturally antibacterial, bamboo fabric is soft against the skin and effective in odor prevention.
+- Bamboo: Eco-friendly and naturally antibacterial, bamboo fabric is soft against the skin and effective at preventing odor.
 Bamboo underwear is a soothing choice for postpartum wear, promoting comfort and hygiene.

-While various materials are used in postpartum underwear to address different needs, cotton is often recognized as the best natural choice during recovery.
+While various materials are used in postpartum underwear to address different needs, cotton is often considered the best natural choice for recovery.

 The Best Postpartum Underwear Styles